ShyamKhatriKshetri/Home-Automation-System-IoT-Based-/README.md

 - Use a mobile app (like Bluetooth Terminal or custom app)
 - Send commands (`ON`, `OFF`) to control relay

-## 📜 License

-MIT – Free to use and modify.

 > A tiny step toward smart homes 🚪💡